squid-cache/squid-cache.github.io/Features/QualityOfService.rst

 == Details ==

-Zero Penalty hit created a patch to set QoS markers on outgoing traffic.
+'''Zero Penalty Hit''' created a patch to set QoS markers on outgoing traffic.

 Adds '''--enable-zph-qos''' options to turn on the following: